 If you are buying for the first time with us, we do require you to create a user account.
 This provides you with a personal section where you can track your order and also contact us regarding an order update if necessary.
 Your password and username is known only to you and must be kept secure at all times.

 Which company do you use for delivering my items?

-We use Royal Mail and DPDLocal.
+We use Royal Mail.
 Once your order is confirmed and dispatched, you will receive personalised text messages or e-mails directly to you advising of the time and date of your delivery to ensure that your parcel is delivered in the shortest time possible.

 When will I receive my Glasses?